REDMAP

 What can be done and what should be done are not necessarily the same thing.
 Indeed, protocol driven or "one size fits all" medicine can lead to more suffering and distress, not less.

-A treatment escalation plan (TEP) is a tool which records and communicates the personalised and realistic goals of treatment.
-It should reflect the values and preferences that are important to the person receiving care if their condition should deteriorate.
+A treatment escalation plan (TEP) is a tool which records and communicates personalised and realistic goals of treatment.
+It should reflect what matters to the person receiving care if their condition should deteriorate.
+Like other types of future care plan, a TEP is not legally binding but can improve coordination of care and support shared decision making.

 This toolkit contains all the resources needed for experienced facilitators to run an interactive, online Treatment Escalation Planning conversation masterclass using the REDMAP framework.